hashicorp/terraform-provider-google/website/docs/r/cloudiot_registry.html.markdown

 - - -

 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.

 * `region` - (Optional) The Region in which the created address should reside.
 If it is not provided, the provider region is used.

-* `event_notification_configs` - (Optional) List of pubsub topics to publish device events.
+* `event_notification_configs` - (Optional) List of PubSub topics to publish device events.
 Structure is documented below.

-* `state_notification_config` - (Optional) A pubsub topic to publish device state updates.
+* `state_notification_config` - (Optional) A PubSub topic to publish device state updates.
 Structure is documented below.

 * `mqtt_config` - (Optional) Activate or deactivate MQTT.
 Structure is documented below.
 * `http_config` - (Optional) Activate or deactivate HTTP.
 Structure is documented below.